 - confirm

 Logical.
-If TRUE, asks for confirmation before overwriting.
-Default is TRUE.
+If TRUE (default), asks for confirmation before overwriting.

 - create_dirs

 Logical.
-If TRUE, creates directories that don't exist.
-Default is FALSE.
+If TRUE, creates directories if they don't exist.

 - quiet